 • weight loss

-Your physician might ask about your symptoms and perform a physical exam or X-ray.
+A doctor might ask about your symptoms and perform a physical exam or X-ray.
 In some cases, an endoscopy, a procedure that lets your doctor look inside your stomach with a tube and small camera, is done to find a cause.

-A breath or stool test is typically given to diagnose an H. pylori infection.
+A breath or stool test is typically given to diagnose an H. pyloriinfection.

-You should seek immediate medical help if you experience burning stomach pain along with other serious symptoms, including:
+Seek immediate medical help if you experience burning stomach pain along with other serious symptoms, including:

 • black, bloody, or tarry stools